 Bunions are a hereditary condition and may be aggravated by wearing inappropriate footwear.
 In addition to forming a bump, the skin over the bunion can be sore and red.

 Bunions are not always preventable, but there are ways to reduce your risk of developing them.
 Select your shoes carefully.
 They should be wide in the toe box and there should be space between the end of your big toe and the end of the shoe.
 They should not squeeze any part of your foot.
 They should feel comfortable “out of the box;” don’t expect them to feel better after some breaking in time.

+Your doctor will diagnose your bunions with a physical examination.
+He or she may also perform an X-ray to help determine the cause of the bunion and how severe it is.
 There are a variety of treatment options available for bunions.
-The right treatment option for you is determined by the how severe the bunion is and how much pain it causes you.
+The right treatment option for you is determined by how severe the bunion is and how much pain it causes you.
 The most common options are non-surgical.
 These are conservative treatment methods that your doctor will probably want you to try before moving to something more aggressive.

 Your doctor may also recommend over-the-counter medications such as acetaminophen or ibuprofen.
 He or she may also recommend cortisone shots to the area, which can help ease inflammation.
 Icing the bunion is another effective way to relieve pain.
 It is particularly beneficial when you have been on your feet for a long time or it is particularly inflamed.